jesusllg/BASS-Branching-Architecture-Search-Space-for-Deep-Super-Resolution/README.md

 - **Initialization**: Generates an initial population randomly.
 - **Selection**: Uses tournament selection based on Pareto dominance.
-- **Crossover and Mutation**: Applies two-point crossover and bit-flip mutation to generate offspring.
+- **Crossover and Mutation**: Applies k-point crossover and bit-flip mutation to generate offspring.
 - **Non-Dominated Sorting**: Ranks solutions into different fronts based on Pareto dominance.
 - **Reference Points**: Uses predefined reference points to guide the selection process for the next generation.